simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

 Each function body will affect the operation requested by doing the following:

 * validate parameters beyond what is provided by Puppet
-* lookup global backend configuration in Hiera
+* look up global backend configuration in Hiera
 * merge the global backend configuration with specific backend configuration provided in options passed to the function (specific configuration takes priority)
 * identify the plugin to use based on the merged configuration
 * load and instantiate the plugin adapter, if it has not already been loaded
 * delegate operations to that adapter
-* return the results or raise, as appropriate
+* return the results or raise an exception, as appropriate

 #### Common Function Options